 \paragraph{Conditioned Synthesis} In many image synthesis tasks a user demands control over the generation process by providing additional information from which an example shall be synthesized.
 This information, which we will call $c$, could be a single label describing the overall image class or even another image itself.
 The task is then to learn the likelihood of the sequence given this information $c$:

-If the conditioning information $c$ has spatial extent, we first learn another \emph{VQGAN} to obtain again an index-based representation $r \in \{0, \dots, \vert \codebook_c \vert -1 \}^{h_c \times w_c}$ with the newly obtained codebook $\codebook_c$ \footnote{Note that this is completely analogous to the procedure that generates the data representation $s$.}.
-Due to the autoregressive structure of the transformer, we can then simply prepend $r$ to $s$ and restrict the computation of the negative log-likelihood to entries $p(s_i \vert s_{<i}, r)$.
+If the conditioning information $c$ has spatial extent, we first learn another \emph{VQGAN} to obtain again an index-based representation $r \in \{0, \dots, \vert \codebook_c \vert -1 \}^{h_c \times w_c}$ with the newly obtained codebook $\codebook_c$ Due to the autoregressive structure of the transformer, we can then simply prepend $r$ to $s$ and restrict the computation of the negative log-likelihood to entries $p(s_i \vert s_{<i}, r)$.
 This ``decoder-only'' strategy has also been successfully used for text-summarization tasks \cite{liu2018generating}.

 \paragraph{Generating High-Resolution Images} \attentionslide The attention mechanism of the transformer puts limits on the sequence length $h \cdot w$ of its inputs $s$.
 While we can adapt the number of downsampling blocks $m$ of our \emph{VQGAN} to reduce images of size $H\times W$ to $h=H/2^m \times w=W/2^m$, we observe degradation of the reconstruction quality beyond a critical value of $m$, which depends on the considered dataset.
 To generate images in the megapixel regime, we therefore have to work patch-wise and crop images to restrict the length of $s$ to a maximally feasible size during training.
 To sample images, we then use the transformer in a sliding-window manner as illustrated in Fig.~\ref{fig:attentionslide}.
 Our \emph{VQGAN} ensures that the available context is still sufficient to faithfully model images, as long as either the statistics of the dataset are approximately spatially invariant or spatial conditioning information is available.
 In practice, this is not a restrictive requirement, because when it is violated, \ie unconditional image synthesis on aligned data, we can simply condition on image coordinates, similar to \cite{lin2019cocogan}.